transdigiware/blockchain/enterprise_upgrade_tool.md

 In order to upgrade the chaincode, you need to import the ordering service JSON file into your {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console.
 The organization that migrated the ordering service, PeerOrg1, needs to send you this file in an out of band operation.
 For more information, see [How to import an ordering service](/docs/blockchain/reference?topic=blockchain-ibp-console-import-nodes#ibp-console-import-orderer-process).
 You can skip this step if you are upgrading the chaincode as the organization that migrated the ordering service.

 Open your {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console and navigate to the smart contracts tab.
 Scroll down to the **Instantiated smart contracts** table and find the migrated chaincode.
 Click **Upgrade** from the network menu on the right side of the row.
 The chaincode takes a few minutes to upgrade.
 For more information, see [Deploy a smart contract on the network tutorial](/docs/blockchain/reference?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts).
 Only one network member needs to use the console to upgrade the chaincode.
 After you migrate the chaincode you can continue to upgrade your chaincode using the upgrade tool or the Fabric SDKs.
 However, you can no longer use the Network Monitor or the APIs to upgrade chaincode.

+If you encounter an error starting the chaincode container when you upgrade your chaincode using the {{site.data.keyword.blockchainfull_notm}} Platform console, you need to follow the steps in this [troubleshooting topic](/docs/blockchain?topic=blockchain-ibp-v2-troubleshooting#ibp-v2-troubleshooting-upgrade-tool) to retry the chaincode migration.

 ### Step Three: Connect to the smart contract with the SDK